bootdotdev/blog/content/security/how-do-brute-force-attackers-know-they-found-the-key.md

   - /img/800/armstrong-1.webp
 ---

+To "Brute Force" something (when talking about computers) means to systematically try every possible combination until you find the right answer.

 Brute force attackers guess passwords, passphrases, and private keys in an attempt to eventually get the right answer and crack the security of a system.
 They systematically guess every combination.
-For example, if they were guessing telephone numbers in the US:
+For example, if they were guessing telephone numbers in the US, they would start with `000-0000` and end with `999-9999`:

 ```
 (000) 000-0000
 (000) 000-0001
 (000) 000-0002
+(000) 000-0003
 ...
-(000) 000-0010
-(000) 000-0011
-...
+(999) 999-9996
+(999) 999-9997
+(999) 999-9998
+(999) 999-9999
 ```

-The question is, _how do they know when they have the right key?_

-It depends on the system.
+The question is, *how do they know when they have the right key?* Well, it depends on the system.

 Let's answer the question three times, one for three different common systems.